 Requirements for Pell Grant Reconciliations

-As the announcement states, reconciliations between ED’s records and the institution’s records should be performed consistently.
+As GRANTS-23-01 states, reconciliations between ED’s records and the institution’s records should be performed consistently.
 ED recommends that internal reconciliations be done at least monthly, but requires that reconciliations between its records and the institution’s records be done monthly.

 This chart summarizes the types of reconciliations and their recommended frequency and resolution: